-EIA Reference EM&A Manual Environmental Protection Measures Location/Timing Implementation Agent Relevant Standard or Requirement Imp lement Stages Status Reference D С О 12.6 8.1 Rock armour from the existing seawall should be reused on the new sloping seawall as far as possible All areas / throughout construction period Contractor TMEIA Y ✓ 12.6 8.1 The site and surroundings shall be kept tidy and litter free.
-All areas / throughout construction period Contractor TMEIA Y ⇔ 12.6 8.1 No waste shall be burnt on site.
+EIA Reference EM&A Manual Environmental Protection Measures Location/Timing Implementation Agent Relevant Standard or Requirement Implementation Stages Status Reference D С О where possible.
+Earth retaining structures and bored pile walls should be proposed to minimise the extent of cutting. construction period 12.6 8.1 Rock armour from the existing seawall should be reused on the new sloping seawall as far as possible All areas / throughout construction period Contractor TMEIA Υ ✓ 12.6 8.1 The site and surroundings shall be kept tidy and litter free.
+All areas / throughout construction period Contractor TMEIA Y ✓ 12.6 8.1 No waste shall be burnt on site.
 All areas / throughout construction period Contractor TMEIA Y ✓ 12.6 8.1 Provisions to be made in contract documents to allow and promote the use of recycled aggregates where appropriate.
-Detailed Design Design Consultant TMEIA Y Y n/a 12.6 8.1 The Contractor shall be prohibited from disposing of C&D materials at any sensitive locations.
+Detailed Design Design Consultant TMEIA Y n/a 12.6 8.1 The Contractor shall be prohibited from disposing of C&D materials at any sensitive locations.
 The Contractor should propose the final disposal sites in the EMP and WMP for approval before implementation.
 All areas / throughout construction period Contractor TMEIA Y ✓ 12.6 8.1 Stockpiled material shall be covered by tarpaulin and /or watered as appropriate to prevent windblown dust/ surface run off.
-All areas / throughout construction period Contractor TMEIA Y ⇔ 12.6 8.1 Excavated material in trucks shall be covered by tarpaulins to reduce the potential for spillage and dust generation.
-All areas / throughout construction period Contractor TMEIA Y <> 12.6 8.1 Wheel washing facilities shall be used by all trucks leaving the site to prevent transfer of mud onto public roads.
-All areas / throughout construction period Contractor TMEIA Y ✓ 12.6 8.1 Standard formwork or pre-fabrication should be used as far as practicable so as to minimise the C&D materials arising.
+All areas / throughout construction period Contractor TMEIA Y <> 12.6 8.1 Excavated material in trucks shall be covered by tarpaulins to reduce the potential for spillage and dust generation.
+All areas / throughout construction period Contractor TMEIA Y Y 12.6 8.1 Wheel washing facilities shall be used by all trucks leaving the site to prevent transfer of mud onto public roads.
+All areas / throughout construction period Contractor TMEIA Y - 12.6 8.1 Standard formwork or pre-fabrication should be used as far as practicable so as to minimise the C&D materials arising.
 The use of more durable formwork/plastic facing for construction works should be considered.
 The use of wooden hoardings should be avoided and metal hoarding should be used to facilitate recycling.
-Purchasing of construction materials should avoid over-ordering and wastage.
-All areas / throughout construction period Contractor TMEIA Y ✓ 12.6 8.1 The Contractor should recycle as many C&D All areas / throughout Contractor TMEIA Y ✓
+Purchasing of construction All areas / throughout construction period Contractor TMEIA Y ✓